Learning Lineage-guided Geodesics with Finsler Geometry: Related Work

 \subsection{Riemannian and Finsler Metrics}

-There are many applications in machine learning relying on the machinery of Riemannian geometry, especially in the context of flow matching~\citep{de2024pullback,chen2023flow,kapusniak2024metric} or single-cell genomics~\citep{palma2025enforcing}.
+Many applications require calculation of geodesics under Riemannian geometry, often relying on numerical methods~\citep{kimmel1998computing,crane2017heat}.
+Specific applications in machine learning use the same machinery, especially in the context of flow matching~\citep{de2025pullback,chen2024flow,kapusniak2024metric} or single-cell genomics~\citep{palma2025enforcing}.
 The application of Finsler metrics is substantially less common.
 The main application we are aware of is extending metric learning algorithms to Finsler geometry in~\citet{dages2025finsler}, where a pairwise distance matrix is given.
 However, in our problem the metric itself is learned and geodesic distances must be approximated during training.